(Delhi, Udaipur, Jodhpur, Jaipur, Agra)

 Enjoy a traditional ride on a Tonga (horse drawn carriage).

-Heritage Trail of Agra brings you some amazing behind the scenes of life and times throbbing in the shadows of the Taj Mahal that most visitors miss.
-You will be taken around by one of the local youths who have been trained as a tour facilitator to provide both historical facts and anecdotes.
-Ask him and he will also tell you where you can click some amazing photos of the Taj from across the river.
-While you will visit some of the lesser known river front monuments such as the Rambagh, a pleasure garden built by the first Mughal, Babar the Gyarah Sidi (11 steps) that helped the early Mughals study star constellations and the Humayun Mosque, a rare remnant of pre-Taj architecture; you will also get to know some of the most amicable people of Agra and their livelihoods, up close and personal and the work they have put in preserving these lesser known monuments.
-Your facilitator will tell you that the beautiful gardens such as ones in front of the Chini ka Rouza are maintained by local residents.
-Another highlight of the trail is the village of Kachhpura where at the central courtyard, children perform street plays for visitors.
-Meanwhile, you can get a Henna tattoo done, an ancient Indian body art.
-The girls here do some exotic designs, and not to worry, they are temporary tattoos done using natural herbs only.
+Heritage Trail of Agra takes you behind the scenes of the life throbbing in the shadows of the Taj Mahal, something that most visitors miss.
+A local youth from Agra, who is trained as a tour facilitator, will be guiding you along the trail.
+Learn about historical facts, listen to anecdotes and let your guide show you scenic spots from where you can take some amazing shots of the Taj from across the Yamuna River.
+The Heritage Trail leads you to some of the lesser known river front monuments such as the Ram Bagh, a paradise garden.
+It is one of the oldest Mughal Gardens built by the first Mughal Babar.
+You also visit the Gyarah Sidi (11 steps), an observatory that is said to have helped the early Mughals study star constellations and the Humayun Mosque.
+It is a rare remnant of pre-Taj architecture.
+Meet locals living in Agthe area, who will let you get a glimpse of their lives.
+Many of the beautiful gardens such as ones in front of the Chini ka Rouza are maintained by local residents.
+Another highlight of the trail is the village of Kachhpura where children perform street plays for visitors at the central courtyard.
+If you wish you can get a henna tattoo, an ancient Indian body art.
+The Indian girls here can draw some exotic designs.
+Henna tattoos temporary body designs using natural herbs only.

 Meet your driver for a private transfer to Delhi.
 (205 Kms/5 hrs)